NashFP/rdbms/mark_wutka+scheme/README.md

 * Numeric values

 The parser is implemented using a parser combinator library called Prcc.
 The parser is contained in the select-parser.scm file.
+I had to modify prcc locally to add the ability to do keyword checking when matching identifiers, otherwise it was hard to make it not try to take "where" as a table alias in something like: select * from genre where genreid=5

 The sql.scm file takes the output of the parser, checks the table and column names to make sure they are value, and then creates a query in the format supported by the database engine.
 Depending on how it is invoked it either displays the output or checks to see if it matches the expected test output.

+Although all the data values are technically strings, when comparing values either in a where clause or in an order-by, if both the values are numbers, they are converted from strings to numbers before doing the comparison.

 ## Installation Instructions